joelouthan/Theologicus/src/matthew/index.md

 <hr style="clear:both;">

-[^prayer]: As of writing this, my in-laws have not found a church.
+[^prayer]: Note: despite the published date, I am writing this on October 15, 2022.
+In short, God provided quickly.
+Praise be to God.
+And as of writing this, my in-laws have not found a church.
 But I do want to praise my God because for the last two weeks, they have been popping out of bed to get to church.
 Praise be to God!